Kashifraz/SE-HyperlocalDeliverySystem-Architecture/README.md

 ### <a id="9-1-microservices-architecture"></a> 9.1 Microservices Architecture
 Our system follows the mircoservices architecture style in comparison to monolithic architecture, and we have total 7 mircoservices.
 The three clients: 1) Customer mobile app 2) Vendor dashboard 3) Delivery agent mobile app, interacts with the backend microservices through an API gateway.
 This interaction is stateless using RESTful APIs and the communication between these microservices and the clients are through JSON data format.
 The below diagram show the mircoservices architecture style of our system.

-**Quality attributes**: Performance, scalability, and maintainability.
+**Quality attributes**: Availability, scalability, and maintainability.

 <a id="figure-9-mircoservices-architecture-style-of-hyperlocal-delivery-system"></a>
 <div align="center">